simonmcmanus/sizlate/README.md

 <h1>Sizlate</h1>

-Sizlate is an experimental HTML <a href="http://expressjs.com/guide.html#template-engines">templating engine for Express.js</a>
+Sizlate is an experimental HTML templating engine for <a href="http://expressjs.com">Express.js</a>.

-Sizlate requires NO special syntax in the views, your templates are valid HTML files.
+Sizlate requires NO special syntax, your templates are valid HTML files.

 Templates are populated using sizzle selectors (as used in jQuery).

-<h2>Example</h2>
+<h2>Examples</h2>

-<h3>Simple Text example</h3>
+<h3>Simple text example</h3>
 <pre>
 <code>
 app.get('/', function(req, res){